oroszs/EggDrop/README.md

 # EggDrop
 The latest builds of EggDrop for Windows and Mac.
 This is an arcade-style game I created with Unity featuring custom art, animation, and carefully crafted gameplay mechanics.

+(If playing on Mac, you will see a warning message when attempting to open the file because I am not a Verified Apple Developer.
+You will need to maunally allow permissions to open the app in General Settings.
+I apologize for the inconvenience.)

 Controls: